-The Hodgenville memorial, in the Abraham Lincoln Birthplace National Historic Park, about 60 miles south of Louisville, begins with an orientation film in the visitor’s center.
-Browse the exhibits, including a Bible known to have belonged to the Lincoln family and a diorama depicting what the inside of a one room cabin at the time of Lincoln’s birth would have looked like.
+The Hodgenville memorial is in the Abraham Lincoln Birthplace National Historic Park.
+Begin with an orientation film in the visitor’s center.
+Exhibits include g a Bible known to have belonged to the Lincoln family.
+A diorama depicts what the inside of a one room cabin at the time of Lincoln’s birth would have looked like.

-From the visitor’s center walk to the Lincoln Memorial and climb the 56 stairs to the building, one for every year of Lincoln’s life.
-More symbolism lies in the building itself, with 16 windows and 16 rosettes in the ceiling symbolizing Lincoln as the 16th president.
-An old cabin from the area, symbolizing the one in which Lincoln would have lived, is inside the memorial building.
-The fencing that surrounds the cabin has 16 posts.
+From the visitor’s center walk to the Lincoln Memorial.
+Climb the 56 stairs to the building, one for every year of Lincoln’s life.
+More symbolism lies in the building itself.
+Sixteen windows and sixteen rosettes in the ceiling symbolize Lincoln as the sixteenth president.
+An old cabin from the area is inside the memorial building.
+The cabin symbolizes the one in which Lincoln would have lived.
+The fencing that surrounds the cabin has sixteen posts.

 Don’t miss a Midwest Wanderer post.
 For a FREE subscription, enter your e-mail address in the Subscribe2 box to the right and click Subscribe.

 A short distance from the memorial building see Sinking Spring, the spring from which the Lincolns drew their water and from which the farm, Sinking Spring Farm, was named.

 Lincoln Boyhood Home at Knob Creek

 A few miles up the road see the site of Lincoln’s Boyhood Home at Knob Creek, where the Lincolns moved when Abe was two years old.
 Lincoln’s first recollections of life were at Knob Creek.
 Here you can hike a trail down to the creek or to the top of an adjacent knob for a view of the surrounding area.